Moderate senators seek bipartisan path forward on health care

 "I’m always open to working with Democrats, but the problem is they tell us they want to fix Obamacare — but I haven’t seen a fix," said Rep. Tom Cole, R-Okla.

-Sen. Lamar Alexander, R-Tenn., and chair of the Senate HELP Committee, which oversees large parts of health care law, had kept criticism of the tightly controlled process to himself.
-But that changed last week when Republicans efforts seemed doomed.
+Sen. Lamar Alexander, R-Tenn., chairman of the Senate health and labor committee, which oversees large parts of health care law, had kept criticism of the tightly controlled process to himself.
+But that changed last week when Republican efforts seemed doomed.
 He announced last week that he plans to hold hearings on ways to shore up the individual insurance market.
-In his state, much of the state has only one insurance option.
+Much of his state has only one insurance option.

 "The Senate health committee has a responsibility during the next few weeks to hold hearings to continue exploring how to stabilize the individual market," Alexander said in a statement last week.
 "My main concern is doing all I can to help the 350,000 Tennesseans and 18 million Americans in the individual market who may literally have no options to purchase health insurance in 2018 and 2019."

-Sen. Patty Murray, D-Wash., and the top Democrat on the HELP Committee, was so furious at Republican repeal efforts, especially their attempts to defund Planned Parenthood, she stopped all negotiations with Alexander on health care and unrelated pressing issues.
+Sen. Patty Murray, D-Wash., the top Democrat on the health committee, was so furious at Republican repeal efforts, especially the attempts to defund Planned Parenthood, that she stopped all negotiations with Alexander on health care and unrelated pressing issues.

-Immediately after the repeal vote went down, their dynamic immediately changed.
+Immediately after the repeal vote ended, their relationship immediately changed.
 Murray walked over to Alexander to restart business.

-"I have great faith in the ability of the senator from Tennessee, Lamar Alexander, the senator from Washington, Patty Murray, and others to work together in a bipartisan fashion to craft a bill that increases competition, lowers costs, and improves care for the American people," said McCain.
+As McCain said: "I have great faith in the ability of the senator from Tennessee, Lamar Alexander, the senator from Washington, Patty Murray, and others to work together in a bipartisan fashion to craft a bill that increases competition, lowers costs, and improves care for the American people."